radashi-org/radashi/README.md

   </a>

 - **Is backwards compatibility a goal?**
   Yes!
 We want the transition from `radash` to this library to be smooth.
-We'll make sure to avoid breaking changes.
-If any are made, they will be clearly documented at the bottom of this page.
+If you're coming from Radash, we recommend installing `radashi@^12`.
+This version will continue to receive backported fixes even after Radashi v13 is released.
+You can upgrade to the latest major version when you're ready.

 - **Automatic releases**
   To ensure contributions are quickly rolled out, we have the following automatic processes: